Geology 2081- Mineralogy

 Example lecture tests are posted on the web; self-assessment

 questions are posted for EACH lecture.
-If you complain that
+These tests and

 Labs

 are due at the due date as given in class.
-For each day
+If you are going

-are going to miss lab, you must notify us prior to class time.
+to miss lab, you must notify Prof. Dutrow prior to class time.

 Here are some helpful hints to make Mineralogy easier and more fun!